zilverline/sequent/docs/docs/concepts/workflow.md

 end
 ```

-If your Workflow has some side effects that can't be rolled back easily or if your background jobs processor
+If your Workflow has some side effects that can't be rolled back easily, or if your background jobs processor
 is not using the same database connection used for the transaction, you can wrap it in an `after_commit` block:

 ```ruby